RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 To automate the process of transferring the data from the on-premises SFTP server to an EC2 instance with an EFS file system, you can use AWS DataSync.
 AWS DataSync is a fully managed data transfer service that simplifies, automates, and accelerates transferring data between on-premises storage systems and **Amazon S3, Amazon EFS, or Amazon FSx for Windows File Server.** To use AWS DataSync for this task, you should **first install an AWS DataSync agent in the on-premises data center**.
 This agent is a lightweight software application that you install on your on-premises data source.
 T**he agent communicates with the AWS DataSync service to transfer data between the data source and target locations.**

-## Application Load Balancer

-Layer 7 (HTTP)

-can do

-- http - > https redirect rule with ACM
-- health check

-## Network Load Balancer

-layer 4 ( TCP / UDP / **TLS)**

-## Gateway Load balancer

-Gateway Load Balancers enable you to deploy, scale, and **manage virtual appliances**, such as firewalls, **intrusion detection** and prevention systems, and **deep packet inspection** systems.
-It combines a transparent network gateway (that is, a single entry and exit point for all traffic) and distributes traffic while scaling your virtual appliances with the demand.

-A Gateway Load Balancer **operates at the third layer of the Open Systems Interconnection (OSI) model,** the network layer.
-It listens for **all IP packets** across all ports and forwards traffic to the target group that's specified in the listener rule.
-It maintains stickiness of flows to a specific target appliance using 5-tuple (for TCP/UDP flows) or 3-tuple (for non-TCP/UDP flows).
-The Gateway Load Balancer and its registered virtual appliance instances exchange application traffic using the [GENEVE](https://datatracker.ietf.org/doc/html/rfc8926) protocol on port 6081

 ## Savings Plans

 - Compute Savings Plans